Nosto/play-cookbook/README.md

 Description
 ===========

-Installs `play` framework from binary or source
+Installs `play` framework from binary or source (tested with 1.x versions).

 Requirements
 ============